robotics-upo/fire_node/README.md

 d) rows and cols.
 Integers which are used to set the number of rows and columns of the matrix for the opening transformation.

-Flip image is a topic which is created from using flip-image ROS node package: https://github.com/robotics-upo/flip_image
+Flip image is a topic created from using flip-image ROS node package: https://github.com/robotics-upo/flip_image